ignite7/Employer/README.md

 # Employer

-Example of a web application made in Flask.
+Example of a web application made in Flask and Firebase.